The Bayala Databases and the language abbreviations used in them

 The two grey columns (columns 1 & 3) are the original records for the Aboriginal word and its English translation, and are given in double inverted commas.

-The orange column is a respelling of the Aboriginal word.
+The orange column is a standardised respelling of the Aboriginal word.
 In the Bayala databases a respelling convention is used for all words across the country.
 There are, for example, no double letters used in these respellings.
 Hyphens are also no longer used, so the examples where they occur above (e.g. rows 6, 9 & 10) were records created some years ago.
 Likewise colons in the yellow column are no longer used.

-The yellow column gives a standardised English rendering of the word.
+The yellow column gives a standardised simplified English rendering of the word.
 So the original English translations of “bush kangaroo” and “boomer” in rows 10 and 11 become simply ‘kangaroo’.
 What does its heading ‘EngJSM’ mean?
 Well, ‘Eng’ is obviously ‘English’.
 ‘JS’ is the initials of the compiler, Jeremy Steele.
 And ‘M’ stands for the ‘main’ English column, because there is also a secondary light yellow English column, not shown in the table, called EngJSAdj.
 This is used for a word such as “black cockatoo”’ where ‘cockatoo’ is entered into the EngJSM column, and ‘black’ into EngJSAdj.

 It is these two features—the standardised respelling of Aboriginal words and the standardised simplifications of their original English translations—that give the Bayala databases an unparalleled ability to uncover word and meaning matches.